 Rasterio reads raster in a differing from usual (OpenCV, Skimage) channel order (num_channels, width, height) instead of (width, height, num_channels).
 But luckily Rasterio has a function that transforms it into a familiar and nice shape.
 Let’s use it and check the results:

 Opening the labels

-And now, when we got a basic understanding of what a Raster is, let’s check how the labeling looks like.
+And now, when we got a basic understanding of what a Raster is, let’s check what the labeling looks like.
 Usually the labelling is stored in .geojson or .shp formats.
-GeoPandas will help us reading it.
+GeoPandas will help us read it.

-The main difference in Pandas vs GeoPandas is GeoDataframe has to have a ‘geometry’ column.
-This column contains a Shapely geometry object like Point, LineString, Polygon, Multipolygon.
+The main difference between Pandas vs GeoPandas is that GeoDataframe has to have a ‘geometry’ column.
+This column contains a Shapely geometry object like Point, LineString, Polygon, or Multipolygon.
 Shapely is a library to work with vector data — applying operations like cut, intersect, unite, etc, and doing it very efficiently, because of the vector format of data.